speechbrain/speechbrain/docs/source/contributing.md

 ## Continuous integration

-### What is CI
+### What is CI?
 - loose term for a tight merge schedule
 - typically assisted by automated testing and code review tools + practices

 ### CI / CD Pipelines
-- GitHub Actions (and also available as third-party solution) feature, which automatically runs basically anything in reaction to git events.
+- GitHub Actions (and also available as a third-party solution) feature, which automatically runs basically anything in reaction to git events.
 - The CI pipeline is triggered by pull requests.
 - Runs in a Ubuntu environment provided by GitHub
 - GitHub offers a limited amount of CI pipeline minutes for free.